saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_06_RBAC.md

 1. Choose **Save** to create the role assignment.

-   After a few moments, the user is assigned the Virtual Machine Contributor role at the rbac-quickstart-resource-group resource group scope.
+   After a few moments, the user is assigned the Virtual Machine Contributor role at the myRBACrg resource group scope.

 ### Task 3: Remove access